dougalcaleb/instant-carousel/README.md

     * Page order could break when non-infinite and spamming nav buttons
     * Static non-infinite scroll with multiple pages could show pages beyond the end
     * Positions were being incorrectly set and read, causing "ghost pages"
+    * When using spacing, pages would follow mouse movement incorrectly

 ##### v0.1.0:
 * Features: